 Other large-bodied species recorded in surveys are Australian Grayling, Short-finned Eel and Tupong.
 Numbers of Australian Grayling are low in the Gellibrand River catchment and the species is rarely found.
 Records from the NFRC are only the third (2017), fourth (2018) and fifth (2019) confirmed records of this species in this river.
-Australian Grayling have been found at the lowest site on three occasions during NFRC surveys, with only one other detection recorded.
-The Short-finned Eel and Tupong are diadromous species found throughout coastal Victoria.
+Australian Grayling have been found at the most downstream site on three occasions during NFRC surveys, with only one other detection recorded.
+The Short-finned Eel and Tupong are diadromous (migratory between salt water and fresh water) species found throughout coastal Victoria.